Designing a Hybrid Network Architecture for Outsourced Data Centre Backup thumbnail

 • Traffic Optimization

-Tools Utilized:
+Tools Used:

-• Cisco Packet Tracer (latest version) for network simulation
+• Cisco Packet Tracer for network simulation

-• Microsoft Visio for professional network topology design
+• Microsoft Visio for topology design

 Challenges and Solutions

-• Challenge 1: Balancing Backup vs. Production Traffic
+• Challenge 1: Balancing backup vs. production traffic

-• Challenge 2: Securing Cloud Connectivity
+• Challenge 2: Securing cloud connectivity

 Testing and Validation